ODEP - Office of Disability Employment Policy

 - Computer/Electronic Accommodations Program (CAP) The federal government's centrally funded accommodation program.
 Provides assistive technology and services free of charge to federal agencies.

 - Telephone Relay Systems: Enabling Telephone Access for Customers & Employees Fact sheet describing telephone relay service, which facilitates communication between those who have communication difficulties and those who do not.

 - Americans with Disabilities Act (ADA) Rehabilitation Act of 1973 Section 508 of the Rehabilitation Act

 - Section 188 Checklist of the Workforce Investment Act (WIA)

 - Twenty-First Century Communications and Video Accessibility Act

-Additional information related to communications access can be found on ODEP's Technology topic page.
+Additional information related to communications access can be found on ODEP's Accessible Technology page.